kompanie-dev/diener/README.md

 The development server supports command line arguments.
 All of them are optional and come with sensible defaults.

+### --debouncedelay

+Specifies the time in milliseconds the debounce algorithm waits before triggering a browser reload.
+Defaults to 200.

 ### --folder

 Specifies the folder that should be watched and served.
 Defaults to the current working directory of node.

+### --ignoregit

+When this flag is present, the watcher ignores paths and files containing .git.
+This prevents triggering reloads if something inside the git folder is changing.
+Disabled by default.

 ### --index

 Specifies the default file which should be served if only a folder is specified as URL.
 This is also treated as the application entry point, in which the livereload script is injected.
 Defaults to index.html.

 ### --livereload